tersesystems/ocaps/src/paradox/guide/authorization.md

 ## Dispensing Capabilities with Composition

 When there are several capabilities that may be available from authorization, one common pattern is to return a set of capabilities to the caller, providing a range of options.
+This works in situations

 ```scala
 class Caller(capabilities: Set[AnyRef]) {